JD037/holbertonschool-web_front_end/flexbox/README.md

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

-#### License

-This project is licensed under the MIT License - see the �
-�
-�
-�
-�
-�
-�
-.
-�
-�
-LICENSE.md(LICENSE.md) file for details.

 ##### Author
 [Josh Davis]